Test Id : PANOX

 -Phencyclidine

-This test uses the simple screening technique which involves immunologic testing for drugs by class.
-Oxycodone is not detected well with the opiate screening assay; therefore, OPATX / Opiate Confirmation, Chain of Custody, Urine is included to detect this drug.
-All positive screening results are confirmed by GC-MS or LC-MS/MS, and quantitated, before a positive result is reported.
+This test uses the simple screening technique which involves immunoassay testing for drugs by class.
+Oxycodone is not detected well with the opiate screening assay; therefore, confirmation testing is included to detect this drug.
+All positive screening results are confirmed by either GC-MS or LC-MS/MS and quantitated before a positive result is reported.

-Chain of custody is a record of the disposition of a specimen to document who collected it, who handled it, and who performed the analysis.
+Chain of custody is a record of the disposition of a specimen to document the individuals who collected, handled, and performed the analysis.
 When a specimen is submitted in this manner, analysis will be performed in such a way that it will withstand regular court scrutiny.
-Chain of custody is required whenever the results of testing could be used in a court of law.
-Its purpose is to protect the rights of the individual contributing the specimen by demonstrating that it was under the control of personnel involved with testing the specimen at all times; this control implies that the opportunity for specimen tampering would be limited.

 Negative